CesiumGS/3d-tiles/README.md

 ![](figures/grid.png)

 3D Tiles takes advantage of empty tiles: those tiles that have a bounding volume, but no content.
 Since a tile's `content` property does not need to be defined, empty non-leaf tiles can be used to accelerate non-uniform grids with hierarchical culling.
 This essentially creates a quadtree or octree without hierarchical levels of detail (HLOD).

+### Geometric error

+Geometric error is a nonnegative number that defines the error, in meters, introduced if this tile is rendered and its children are not.
+At runtime, the geometric error is used to compute _Screen-Space Error_ (SSE), i.e., the error measured in pixels.
+The SSE determines _Hierarchical Level of Detail_ (HLOD) refinement, i.e., if a tile is sufficiently detailed for the current view or if its children should be considered.

+The geometric error is determined when creating the tileset and based on a metric like point density, tile sizes in meters, or another factor specific to that tileset.
+In general, a higher geometric error means a tile will be refined more aggressively, and children tiles will be loaded and rendered sooner.

+> Implementation note: Typically, a property of the root tile, such as size, is used to determine a geometric error.
+Then each successive level of children uses a lower geometric error, with leaf tiles generally having a geometric error of 0.

 ## Tile formats